 Some experts recommend a checkout location at the rear of the store.
 But that’s not practical for small retailers with limited staff, since it can leave the front of the store unattended.
 For small retailers, experts tend to agree that a checkout should be toward front of the store, to the left of the entry.

 Once you’ve decided where to place your store’s checkout, you’ll need to decide what type of checkout you need.
 Island?
 Long counter?
 Cash wrap?
 There are many options to consider.
-Explore them all in detail in our article here.
+Explore them all in detail in our article on cash wraps and checkout counters.

 Step 7: Create Comfort Zones & Other Amenities